 - Often included in your existing Microsoft licence - for business users at least

 - Scalable integration for large systems and expansion

 What are you looking for?

-- Advice about whether Microsoft Access is right for my business.
+- Advice about whether Microsoft Access is right for your business.
 (We offer free advice - talk to us here)

 1. Quick and easy to create database systems.

-2. Produces very user-friendly applications through its fully functional programming language (VBA).
+2. Microsoft Access produces very user-friendly applications through its comprehensive programming language (VBA).

 4. Well-known so you can get help and support easily.

 Access and its VBA programming language are known by many developers, programmers and software companies.
 This means that if you create a system using Microsoft Access, you will not be stuck with the person who created it for you.
 So, if they move on or retire, you will not be left high and dry.
 One important point to note here though - you must make sure that you have the source files.
 These will be .mdb or .accdb files; .mde or .accde files are not source files and cannot be examined or amended by another programmer.
 A reputable developer will always make sure that you have the source files and that you know it!
 Another point to note here is that, because Microsoft Office and VBA are so widely-known, programmers' rates are lower than for other programming languages, again contributing to a lower cost to you.